ertgl/revy/README.md

 ## Overview

-Revy is a powerful toolkit designed to build revision control systems for Django models.
-It provides a flexible framework for automatically tracking changes to model instances, enabling the creation of detailed revision histories.
-Whether you need to track simple changes or manage complex collaborative revisions, revy offers an easy-to-use, fast and efficient solution.
+Revy is a powerful toolkit for building revision control systems for Django models.
+It provides a flexible framework to automatically track changes to model instances, enabling the creation of detailed revision histories.
+Whether you need to track simple modifications or manage complex collaborative revisions, Revy delivers a very fast, efficient, and easy-to-use solution.

-Revy tracks changes at the object and attribute levels, and stores them in a tabular format for easy querying and analysis.
-It supports polymorphic actor types, allowing actors to be instances of any model, and allows customizing the database models using Django's swappable models feature.
-Revy also offers drop-in replacements for Django's foreign key deletion handlers, making it easy to track cascading deletions and other related changes.
-To get snapshots and make rollbacks, revy provides an ORM function named as `ObjectSnapshot`, which reconstructs model instances from object deltas with a single query.
+Revy monitors changes at both the object and attribute levels, storing them in a **tabular format** for straightforward querying and analysis.
+It supports **polymorphic actor types**, allowing actors to be instances of any model, and enables customization of database models through Django's **swappable models** feature.
+Revy also provides drop-in replacements for Django's **foreign key deletion handlers**, simplifying the tracking of cascading deletions and related changes.
+For snapshots and rollbacks, Revy offers the `ObjectSnapshot` ORM function, which reconstructs model instances from object deltas using a single query.

-The tracking system is built around the concept of contexts, which provide a managed scope for tracking revisions, actors, and changes.
-Contexts can be disabled and re-enabled as needed, allowing developers to control when and how changes are tracked.
+The tracking system is organized around contexts, which provide a managed scope for revisions, actors, and changes.
+Contexts can be temporarily disabled or re-enabled as needed, giving developers full control over when and how changes are tracked.

-Behind the scenes, revy patches Django models to add tracking functionality, and uses the [stackholm](https://github.com/ertgl/stackholm/) project to manage contexts as indexed stacks.
-This allows for zero-copy context operations with O(1) time complexity (at worst it is amortized O(1)), so the solution is both time and memory efficient.
+Under the hood, Revy patches Django models to add tracking functionality and leverages the [stackholm](https://github.com/ertgl/stackholm/) project to manage contexts as indexed stacks.
+This enables zero-copy context operations with O(1) time complexity (amortized), making the solution highly efficient in both time and memory.

-The implementation is synchronous and asynchronous compatible, making it easy to integrate with existing Django projects.
+Revy's implementation is compatible with both synchronous and asynchronous workflows, ensuring smooth integration into both new and existing Django projects.

 ## Installation